balfiere/neocities/eleventy/resources/other/about.md

 layout: resources.liquid
 staus: valid
 ---
-{% resourcesContainerOpen "about the website" %}{% renderTemplate "md" %}
+{% resourcesContainerOpen "about the website" %}

 this website is dedicated to sharing various resources i've used and found helpful in my life for free. while there are plenty of places on the internet to discuss game piracy, i couldn't find a satisfactory place to discuss and share media freely for my more niche interests like learning thai and cross stitch.